How to View Time-Location Diagram

-When the project file is loaded, ScheduleReader™ checks whether the mentioned user defined fields (LINEAR_START_POSITION, LINEAR_END_POSITION and LINEAR_SHAPE_CODE) exists in the .xer file.
-If these fields are not part of the project plan, the ScheduleReader™ will pop-up message when time-location diagram is selected.
+When the project file is loaded, ScheduleReader™ checks whether the mentioned user defined fields (LINEAR_START_POSITION, LINEAR_END_POSITION, and LINEAR_SHAPE_CODE) exists in the .xer file.
+If these fields are not part of the project plan, the ScheduleReader™ will pop up a message when the time-location diagram is selected.

-The initial look of the time-location diagram for any project is presented on the image below.
+The initial look of the time-location diagram for any project is presented in the image below.

-Chart’s customization can be done using the “Customize Codes” option.
-Using this dialog, use can choose whether come bar will be presented or not, choose the graphical type that will be associated to specific code and the object’s colors as well.
+Chart customization can be done using the “Customize Codes” option.
+Using this dialog, users can choose whether the come bar will be presented or not, choose the graphical type that will be associated with the specific code and the object’s colors as well.